soodoku/tldr/summaries/68_chhaunk.md

-### Government Policies Cause Culture + Culture as Self-Fulfilling
+### Government Policies Cause Culture + Culture/Econ. as Self-Fulfilling

 * Bengali culture, as the cliché goes, is more devoted to eating and travelling than to making money, in contrast particularly with the culture of the immigrants from western India, long settled in Bengal.
 There are potential historical roots to this divergence – for example, the British systematically undermined the early nineteenth-century boom in Bengali-run businesses.
 Also, these communities came to Bengal precisely to do business.
 And in any case, today, most Bengali would-be entrepreneurs suffer from not having other entrepreneurs to learn and get loans from, unlike, for example, the Gujaratis and Marwaris in Bengal.

-### Weber and The Problem of Explaining Within Country Change
+### Weber and The Problem of Explaining Within-Country Change

 * At some point, to fit the data, Weber’s theory had to be extended to include all of Christianity, Judaism and Confucianism.
-Will Hinduism be next, notwithstanding the cliché of it being other-worldly?
+Will Hinduism be next, notwithstanding the cliché of it being otherworldly?
 Moreover, while South Korea is now often cited as a shining example of a Confucian success story, in the 1960s, there was a lot of anxiety – in Korea and beyond it – about the same Confucianism, and its emphasis on high thinking and scholarly pursuits rather than manual labour and business creation.